sanity-io/GROQ/spec/09-operators.md

 - If both {left} and {right} are numbers:
   - Return the multiplication of {left} and {right}.
 - Return {null}.

+Note: A binary star operator may not have a `*` immediately following it since this may cause ambiguity.

 ## Binary slash operator